caliban909/cyrus/README.md

-App for calculating Lifepoints (Yu-Gi-Oh) built with Cordova.
+App for calculating Lifepoints (Yu-Gi-Oh!) built with Cordova.

 based on html/css/js